AvinandanBose/Java-Collections-Map/README.md

 headMap(toKey:Key, boolean inclusive:true/false) :

 if true:
-Returns a view of the portion of this map whose keys are equal to toKey, if inclusive is true.
+Returns a view of the portion of this map whose keys are equal to toKey,if inclusive is true.

 if false:
-Returns a view of the portion of this map whose keys are less than toKey, if inclusive is true.
+Returns a view of the portion of this map whose keys are less than toKey,if inclusive is true.

 ```